 Day 15 - Shepherdswell to Canterbury

-Head through parkland and pastoral landscapes which skirt the old Kent mining villages of Snowdown and Aylesham and on the Barham Downs, pass through to the village of Patrixbourne, catching glimpses of the Cathedral in the distance during the last stages of the journey.
-Stay overnight in Canterbury City Centre.
+Head through parks and pastoral landscapes skirting the old Kent mining villages of Snowdown and Aylesham and on the Barham Downs, then pass through to the village of Patrixbourne, catching glimpses of the Cathedral in the distance during the last stages of the journey.
+Stay overnight in the center of Canterbury.
 Many visitor attractions are all within walking distance of your hotel.
-Walk Awhile has undertaken extensive research on the History of Pilgrimage and Canterbury and can provide briefing papers, audio and literature to walkers.
+Walk Awhile has carried out extensive research on the History of Pilgrimage and Canterbury and can provide briefing papers, audio, and literature to walkers.
 17 km / 10.6 miles

 Day 16 - Canterbury Departure Day

-Trains run frequently from both Canterbury West and Canterbury East stations back to London.
+Trains run frequently from both the Canterbury West and Canterbury East stations back to London.

 Air / Rail

-A local taxi from London Heathrow to Farnham takes around 40 minutes, and London Gatwick to Farnham 55 minutes.
-A taxi between Canterbury and London Heathrow takes approx. 1 hour 30 minutes, and a taxi between Canterbury and Gatwick Airport approx. 1 hour 15 minutes.
+A local taxi from London Heathrow to Farnham takes around 40 minutes, and from London Gatwick to Farnham 55 minutes.
+A taxi between Canterbury and London Heathrow takes approx. 1 hour 30 minutes and a taxi between Canterbury to Gatwick Airport approx. 1 hour 15 minutes.

 Walking is moderate, recommended walking times are spring/summer/autumn.

-Standard walking equipment is required (information will be provided) and advice given on fitness levels.
-The trail is open all year but the best time of year to walk this route is between spring and autumn, when the down lands are alive with wild flowers, insects and birds.
+Standard walking equipment is required (information will be provided) and advice is given on fitness levels.
+The trail is open all year but the best time of year to walk this route is between spring and autumn, when the down lands are alive with wild flowers, insects, and birds.